Low energy limit for the resolvent of some fibered boundary operators: Introduction

+and a closer analysis of the description of $(\eth_{\phi}+ i\cl(\xi))^{-1}$ provided by Theorem~\ref{int.9} yields the following result. \begin{Corollary} If $\dim Y>1$, the inverse of $\eth_{\sus}$ is a conormal distribution on a certain manifold with corners described in \eqref{sus.4b} below. \end{Corollary} Referring to Theorem~\ref{sus.6} below for more details, let us point out that, in agreement with the fact that $\eth_{\sus}$ is not fully elliptic, the inverse $(\eth_{\sus})^{-1}$ is not quite a suspended operator, though it can be understood as an element of an enlarged pseudodifferential suspended $\phi$-calculus.

-Our main motivation for proving Theorem~\ref{int.9} is to study Dirac operators associated to yet another class metrics, namely the class of quasi-fibered boundary metrics ($\QFB$-metrics) introduced in \cite{CDR}.
-Indeed, in an on going work \cite{KR1}, we are planning to use Theorem~\ref{int.9} as a building block to construct a parametrix for the Hodge-deRham operators of a $\QFB$-metric.
+Our main motivation for proving Corollary~\ref{int.16} is to study Dirac operators associated to yet another class metrics, namely the class of quasi-fibered boundary metrics ($\QFB$-metrics) introduced in \cite{CDR}.
+Indeed, in the companion paper \cite{KR1}, we construct a parametrix for the Hodge-deRham operator of a $\QFB$-metric and one of the key steps is to use Corollary~\ref{int.16} to invert a model precisely of the form \eqref{int.14}.
 As the name suggests, $\QFB$-metrics are to fibered boundary metrics what $\QAC$-metrics are to $\AC$-metrics.
 According to \cite{FKS}, an important example of $\QFB$-metrics is given by the hyperK\"ahler metric on the reduced moduli space of $\SU(2)$-monopoles of charge $k$ on $\bbR^3$.
+We know also from \cite{Carron2011} that the Nakajima metric on the Hilbert scheme of $n$ points on $\bbC^2$ is an example of $\QALE$ metric.
+In fact, building on these results, we use the parametrix construction of \cite{KR1} to make progress in \cite{KR2} on the Sen conjecture \cite{Sen} and the Vafa-Witten conjecture \cite{Vafa-Witten}, which are conjectures from string theory and $S$-duality making predictions about the reduced $L^2$-cohomology of such moduli spaces.

 To prove our main result, the strategy, as in \cite{GH1}, is to introduce a suitable double space, $M^2_{k,\phi}$, that is, a suitable manifold with corners $M^2_{k,\phi}$ on which the Schwartz kernel of $(\eth_{\phi}+k\gamma)^{-1}$ will admit a description as a conormal distributions with polyhomogeneous expansion at the various boundary hypersurfaces of the double space.
 Compared to the double space in \cite{GH1}, the main difference is that there is one more boundary hypersurface and that one other boundary hypersurface, corresponding to $\sc$ in \cite{GH1}, is slightly different in nature.
 Given such a double space and the corresponding calculus of pseudodifferential operators, one important step in the construction of the inverse of $(\eth_{\phi}+k\gamma)$ is to show that $\eth_{\phi}$ is Fredholm when acting on suitable weighted Sobolev spaces.
 Thanks to the thesis of Vaillant \cite{Vaillant}, which among other things derived a corresponding Fredholm result for the related geometry of fibered cusp metrics, it has been known for some time by experts that such Fredholm result holds.
 In particular, a precise statement is provided in \cite[Proposition~16]{HHM2004} when $\eth_{\phi}$ is the Hodge-deRham operator.
 Assuming some conditions on the metric, such result follows from a general Fredholm criterion obtained by Grieser and Hunsicker in \cite[Theorem~13]{GH2014}.